How Much Protein I Should Eat?

 How Much Protein Do We Need Every Day?

-From the perspective of nutrients, the recommended daily protein intake by the World Health Organization and the United Nations Agrifood Organization: for a healthy adult is 0.83 grams/kg of body weight per day; for example, for a 60 kg adult, the optical protein intake is 49.3 g per day.
+According to the World Health Organization and the United Nations Agrifood Organization, the optimal protein intake for a healthy adult is 0.83 grams/kg of body weight per day.
+So, for example, the daily protein requirement for a 60 kg adult is 49.3 g per day.

 |Daily Protein Recommendation|

 |14-18 years||6½ ounces|

 What Food Contains Protein